centreon/centreon-plugins/centreon-plugins/README.md

 ## Basic Usage

 We'll use a basic example to show you how to monitor a system.
-I have finished the install section and i want to monitor a Linux in SNMP.
+I have finished the install section and I want to monitor a Linux in SNMP.
-First, i need to find the plugin to use in the list:
+First, I need to find the plugin to use in the list:

     $ perl centreon_plugins.pl --list-plugin | grep -i linux | grep 'PLUGIN'
     PLUGIN: os::linux::local::plugin
     PLUGIN: os::linux::snmp::plugin

 It seems that 'os::linux::snmp::plugin' is the good one.
-So i verify with the option ``--help`` to be sure:
+So I verify with the option ``--help`` to be sure:

     $ perl centreon_plugins.pl --plugin=os::linux::snmp::plugin --help
     ...
     Plugin Description:
       Check Linux operating systems in SNMP.

-It's exactly what i need.
-Now i'll add the option ``--list-mode`` to know what can i do with it:
+It's exactly what I need.
+Now I'll add the option ``--list-mode`` to know what can I do with it:

     $ perl centreon_plugins.pl --plugin=os::linux::snmp::plugin --list-mode
     ...